 If there’s one universal truth that resonates throughout every single company, it’s that cash is king for your sales team.
-Salespeople are not only paid on commission, they also earn hefty bonuses and kickbacks for all their hard work.
+Salespeople—inside and outside— are not only paid on commission, they also earn hefty bonuses and kickbacks for all their hard work.
 I mean, c’mon, you’ve seen all the movies right?
 Some of the leading salesmen in the US are literally swimming in money; which seems to keep their sales beaks wet and on top of their game every day.

-Unfortunately for business owners, cash incentives are never bottomless; especially not if you want to make a decent sized profit.
+Unfortunately for sales managers, cash incentives are never bottomless; especially not if you want to make a decent sized profit.
 What’s more, we’ve seen high income reps who are are still miserable at the workplace.
 So while financial rewards are important, they may not be sustainable for the employer, or enough for the employees in many cases.
 To help maximize your team’s productivity and save some money, it’s vital that you mix it up a bit with rewards beyond fatter paychecks.
 We’ve compiled a list of the top 8 most enticing rewards you can offer your employees without resorting to cold, heartless cash.

 1. Flexible Hours and Remote Work Days